-Our MCP mechanism consists of three components: 1) profiling of application behavior during run time, 2) assignment of preferred channels to applications, 3) allocation of pages to the preferred channel.
+Our Memory Channel Partitioning (MCP) mechanism consists of three components: 1) profiling of application behavior during run time, 2) assignment of preferred channels to applications, 3) allocation of pages to the preferred channel.
 The mechanism proceeds in periodic intervals.
 During each interval, application behavior is profiled (Sec 4.1).
 At the end of an interval, the applications are categorized into groups based on the characteristics collected during the interval, and each application is accordingly assigned a preferred channel (Sec 4.2).
 In the subsequent interval, these preferred channel assignments are applied.
-That is, when an application accesses a new page that is either not currently in DRAM or not in the application's preferred channel, MCP uses the preferred channel assignment for that application: The requested page is allocated in the preferred channel, or migrated to the preferred channel (see Sec 4.3).
+That is, when an application accesses a new page that is either not currently in DRAM or not in the application's preferred channel, MCP uses the preferred channel assignment for that application: the requested page is allocated in the preferred channel (see Sec 4.3).

-In summary, during the Xth interval, MCP applies the preferred channel assignment which was computed at the end of the (X-1)st interval, and also collects statistics, which will then be used to compute the new preferred channel assignment to be applied during the (X+1)st execution interval.3 Note that
+In summary, during the Ith interval, MCP applies the preferred channel assignment which was computed at the end of the (I-1)th interval, and also collects statistics, which will then be used to compute the new preferred channel assignment to be applied during the (I+1)th execution interval.3 Note that although MCP provides a preferred channel assignment to reduce interference, it does not constrain the memory capacity usage of applications.
+An application can use the entire DRAM capacity, if it needs so.